You can change any part of your name at any time, whether you are married or divorced.

 You can use any title you wish.
-You might like to be called "Mrs." even after divorce, or you may prefer "Ms" or "Miss".
+You might like to be called 'Mrs.' even after divorce, or you may prefer 'Ms' or 'Miss'.
 If you don't change your surname, you don't need to complete any legal documentation to change your title - just start using it.
 If you do alter it by deed poll, then you can specify your new title in that document.

-On divorce, a woman may revert to using her maiden name either using a deed poll, or by using her decree absolute and her marriage certificate.
+On divorce, a woman may revert to using her maiden name either using a deed poll, or by using her final order and her marriage certificate.
 Since some companies do not accept the latter as proof, the best way to ensure a surname is recognised is to use a deed poll (which all UK organisations will recognise).
 A deed poll also has the advantage that other names can be changed at the same time or a completely new surname could be chosen.

-Note that if you change your title from "Mrs" to "Miss" or "Ms" before the divorce has been finalised, you will still have to disclose that your marital status is "married" on any application forms, including those for financial products (such as loans or insurance).
-Once the divorce is finalised, you can declare yourself as "single" again.
+Note that if you change your title from 'Mrs' to 'Miss' or 'Ms' before the divorce has been finalised, you will still have to disclose that your marital status is 'married' on any application forms, including those for financial products (such as loans or insurance).
+Once the divorce is finalised, you can declare yourself as 'single' again.